 But outside America, these nation-states were battered by 1945.
 Economically, much of the industrialized world lay in ruins after WWII.
 Diplomatically, the conflict segued into the Cold War between its two main victors, the U.S. and Soviet Union, hastened the establishment of Israel, and ushered in an age of decolonization across the globe — all stories we’ll cover in coming chapters.

 Today we live in WWII’s shadow, both in terms of the world power structure and the technology that governs our lives.
 The war accelerated advances in radar, penicillin, jet aircraft, rocketry, and computers.
 The evolution of penicillin and antibiotics is a story unto itself that changed world history for all of us.
-Americans and Soviets swooped in to recruit scientists from Germany’s atomic program and cutting-edge rocket program (see Operation Paperclip).
-Its leader Wernher von Braun went on to lead NASA’s Marshall Space Flight Center and design the Saturn V rocket that propelled the Apollo craft to the Moon.
+Americans and Soviets swooped in to recruit scientists from Germany’s chemical, biological, and atomic weapons research and rocket programs in Operation Paperclip.
+The rocket program’s leader Wernher von Braun went on to lead NASA’s Marshall Space Flight Center and design the Saturn V rocket that propelled the Apollo craft to the Moon.
 America’s Joint Intelligence Objectives Agency (JIOA) renamed Operation Overcast Operation Paperclip because of the false employment records and political biographies they clipped to scientists’ files in order to get around President Truman’s anti-Nazi policy.
 British and Americans got thousands of names of key scientists on documents discovered in a Bonn restroom.
 While the U.S. was lucky to discover V-2 blueprints at the Nazi’s Mittelbau-Dora rocket plant/slave camp, they carelessly left behind backup plans that the Soviets discovered.
 The Space Race commenced as World War II ended.